rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 ## Edit and params

 The edit enables changing the basic info about the task.
+The user can add, edit, enable and disable executing shell commands to the synchronize task.

 ![](/images/RsyncOSX/master/singletask/edit.png)